Health & Safety

 Carbon Monoxide: Invisible Danger

 What is carbon monoxide?
 Carbon monoxide (CO) is a poisonous, colorless, odorless, and tasteless gas.
-Although it has no detectable odor, CO is often mixed with
+Although it has no detectable odor, CO is often mixed with other gases that

 Read the rest this article free